 - We have added additional alcohol-based sanitizer around our office.

-- We informed our staff if anyone is feeling ill (fever or cough), they need to stay home.
+- We informed our office team if anyone is feeling ill (fever or cough), they need to stay home.

-(Below are important links and highlights.
+(Below are important links.
 Note that the information below may not be the most recent information as the government continues to address the pandemic.
 The links will take you to sites that will have current information.
 Contact us if you have specific questions or need assitance.)

 Below are important Links and Highlights: